Justice for Amirah: Family want charges laid after crash left toddler paralysed

-The family of little Amirah Najim-Philips want charges laid over the crash that left their "beautiful toddler" paralysed and fighting for her life.
+The family of little Amirah Najim-Phillips want charges laid over the crash that left their "beautiful toddler" paralysed and fighting for her life.

 The 2-year-old was last week taken off life support and has now been moved out of the intensive care unit at Auckland's Starship Hospital, six weeks after the horrific crash near Waiouru on June 13.